 - Add dry ingredients to wet and mix until well combined

-- To make drizzle, mix together powdered sugar, vanilla, 1 tablespoon of milk, and pinch of salt.
+- To make the glaze, mix together powdered sugar, vanilla, 1 tablespoon of milk, and pinch of salt.
 Add more milk if needed for thinner consistency.
 Drizzle on cookies with a spoon.
 Top with more chopped pecans if desired.

 *After cutting discs, you may want to chill on wax paper in the fridge for 30 minutes before baking.
 It helps slightly with spreading, but they are able to baked right away with good results as well.